HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 ## Current Solutions
 ### Substitution Words
+For some users, utilizing VPN proxies is not a viable option.
+Generally, it is not ideal to cite individual cases, but I feel compelled to mention my father.
+He is unfamiliar with using VPNs but is acutely aware of the restrictions on free speech.
+He knows that these restrictions can lead to the suspension of crucial social accounts, such as WeChat.
+In response, he continuously avoids using sensitive words, often substituting them with alternative letters.
+However, with advancements in AI technology and the expansion of keyword databases, even these substituted letters are increasingly subject to censorship.
+Consequently, certain letters can no longer be used, as they too are being filtered out.

 ### Virtual Private Network (VPN)
 One popular practice is to use a VPN to access software outside the country to obtain end-to-end encryption.
 But this approach has many drawbacks.